Updated daily: Here are today's top Best Buy deals you can get right now

 Best Buy cellphone deals

-Save up to $1,200 on the new Samsung Galaxy Z Series with in-store trade-in and qualified activation.
-Plus, Best Buy Totaltech members receive a $100 Best Buy Gift Card with purchase
+Save up to $1,300 on the new Samsung Galaxy Z Series with in-store trade in and qualified activation.
+Plus, Best Buy Totaltech members receive a $100 Best Buy Gift Card with purchase.

 Best Buy headphone and speaker deals